anveshmuppeda/docker-login-page/kubernetes/ssh-worker/README.md

        - **hostIPC** enables the use of the host's IPC namespace.
        - **hostPID** enables the use of the host's PID namespace.
        - **restartPolicy** specifies the pod's restart policy.
 Here, it is set to "Never," which means the pod won't be restarted automatically if it exits.
+- After creating the definition file for a pod, apply the changes using the command:
+    `kubectl apply -f <file-name>`
+    `kubectl apply -f ssh-worker.yaml`
+- Once the pod is created, we can log in using:
+    `kubectl exec -it <pod-name> sh`
+    `kubectl exec -it ssh-node sh`
+- Finally, you are logged in...!